Optimism and Pessimism in Strategic Interactions under Ignorance: Relation to B o rgers Dominance

 \item[ii)] Given the universal possibility structure $\mfrak{P}^*$,

 for every $n \in \bN$, and

 \end{itemize} \end{theorem}

 Our characterization can be seen as taking the perspective of the players.
-Within a different framework, \citet[Theorem 1]{Bonanno_Tsakas_2018} state a seemingly similar result, but provide a different proof.
+Within a different framework, \citet[Theorem 1, p.5]{Bonanno_Tsakas_2018} state a seemingly similar result, but provide a different proof.
 The difference can be interpreted as their analysis taking the perspective of an (outside) analyst.
-Therefore, we see \Sref{th:tropical_a} as complementary to \citet[Theorem 1]{Bonanno_Tsakas_2018}.\footnote{ See \citet[Sections 2.2--2.4]{Friedenberg_Keisler_2020} for a thorough discussion of these two interpretations.}
+Therefore, we see \Mref{th:tropical_a} as complementary to \citet[Theorem 1, p.5]{Bonanno_Tsakas_2018}.\footnote{ See \citet[Sections 2.2--2.4]{Friedenberg_Keisler_2021} for a thorough discussion of these two interpretations.}

-As the---well known---result that follows establishes, it is rather easy to show that there exists an immediate relation between Point Rationalizability and B{\"o}rgers Rationalizabilty.
-Like in \Sref{prop:P-V}, the argument follows from the coincidence of the two best-replies for singleton beliefs as in \Mref{rem:optimistic_singleton_2}.\footnote{We provide a direct and simple proof in the appendix without reference to standard best-replies/Rationalizability.
+As the---well known---result that follows establishes, it is rather easy to show that there exists an immediate relation between Point Rationalizability and B{\"o}rgers Rationalizability.
+Like in \Mref{prop:P-V}, the argument follows from the coincidence of the two best-replies for singleton beliefs.\footnote{We provide a direct and simple proof in the appendix without reference to standard best-replies/Rationalizability.
 However, this result is obvious given the well known implications of point-best-replies being best-replies, which in turn are B{\"o}rgers-undominated actions.
 For the latter, see \Sref{sec:rationalizability}.}

 \begin{proposition} Given a game $\Gamma$, $\PR^{n} \subseteq \BR^n$, for every $n \in \bN$. \end{proposition}